 After you set the policy and guidelines, it is time to design the actual rewards and recognition program based on the feedback.
 If possible, try to use both monetary and non-monetary based recognition.

 Make sure the non-monetary acknowledgment for peer-to-peer recognition is accessible by all workers.
 This will increase engagement, visibility, and also help build a better team.
 For the monetary rewards, make sure management is involved and on board.

 In your recognition program, you should also have a vast array of rewards options for workers.
 Workers often have different preferences for incentives.
 Therefore, multiple reward options are best.

-Some of these can be a redeemable points-based system, token system, gift card, cash, etc. These will give a choice to the workers to get what suits their needs best, which will ultimately result in a happier workforce.
+Some of these can be a redeemable points-based system, token system, gift card, cash, etc. One modern and effective option is the use of virtual cards as part of your reward palette.
+When choosing the best virtual card, focus on those featuring popular shopping brands or a wide range of online services to cater to different preferences amongst employees.
+These will give a choice to the workers to get what suits their needs best, which will ultimately result in a happier workforce.

 4. Effective implementation

 After going through all the design processes, ensuring a smooth implementation is the next step.
 This is where your leadership team needs to step in.
 Leaders must have clear communication of the new program in order to facilitate proper coordination among the teams.

 The implementation must be properly aligned with the policy, understood by all employees, visible to the entire organization, and properly rolled-out

 5. Measure and Follow up on changes